abhay-venkatesh/abhay-venkatesh.github.io/_posts/2020-06-20-system-design.md

 #### The Design and Iteration Dialectic

 If you spend all your time on design, or all your time on iteration, then you are doing the wrong thing.
-The correct solution is a dialectical resolution between the needs of design and iteration (https://www.quora.com/Joe-Lonsdale-what-are-dialectics-and-why-are-they-important-useful).
-That is, we need to do both, a very high standard of design, and simultaneously a very strong discipline of moving fast and getting things done.
+The correct solution is a [dialectical resolution](https://www.quora.com/Joe-Lonsdale-what-are-dialectics-and-why-are-they-important-useful) between the needs of design and iteration.
+That is, we need to have both, a very high standard of design, and simultaneously a very strong discipline of moving fast and getting things done.

 [Patrick Collison notes that many great things were built very fast](https://patrickcollison.com/fast).
 There is something about momentum that is very important to building systems.
 The opposite of momentum is maybe something like total friction, and it is naturally a bad outcome for any system if it gets burnt out by friction before it even hits production.